ibm-cloud-docs/bare-metal/what-raid.md

 Do not use RAID controllers to store Secure Encryption Device (SED) passwords.
 RAID is not a key management system.
 If power is lost to the RAID controller, all data that is stored on the controllers is lost.
 {: important}

+# Does Sapphire Rapids Classic Bare Metal Servers with NVMe SSDs support RAID?

+The Mirrored M.2 NVMe OS boot disk supports RAID 1 by using a hardware RAID controller.
+If you use a profile with NVMe drives, use a software RAID option that is configured through your choice of Operating System.
+Secondary drives use a JBOD configuration and are not supported by a hardware RAID controller.